jshin1/Outfit-Lab/README.md

-# OUTFIT DESIGNR (Frontend) README
+# OUTFIT LAB (Frontend) README

 ## Project Summary

-This is another fashion application that allows users to design various articles of clothing (e.g. t-shirts, baseball tees, hoodies) with colors, graphics, and features, such as buttons, laces, and stitching.
+OUTFIT LAB is another fashion application that allows users to design various articles of clothing (e.g. t-shirts, baseball tees, hoodies) with colors, graphics, and features, such as buttons, laces, and stitching.

 ## Stack